Are you up for the challenge?

 Tracking with Beanstack

 The library is using the Beanstack app to help families track reading on a mobile device.
 Beanstack allows parents and kids to log reading from a computer OR a mobile device.
-Please download their FREE app called Beanstack Tracker for your iOS or Android phone or tablet.
+You can download their FREE app called Beanstack Tracker for your iOS or Android phone or tablet.
+Be sure to choose “School, Library, or Bookstore” when selecting an organization type and search for “Woburn Public Library.”
+Signing up through our site will ensure that Beanstack is free of charge.
 If you need assistance downloading or using this app, please email the Teen Librarian.

 Woburn Public School students are encouraged to read throughout the summer.
 While there are no required texts, the WPS English Language Arts Department has provided lists of suggested titles for students looking for recommendations.
 Students are welcome to read other genres, series, and authors of their choosing.
 The main thing: READ!